-Cynthia also leverages her broad skill sets and experiences to consult with corporate clients on challenges and opportunities using a gender identity lens, including:
+By leveraging my broad skill sets and experiences, I consult with corporate clients on challenges and opportunities using my unique lens, including:

 - Gender-related education and workshops